rosvik/string.248.no/README.md

 # string.248.no

-This is the project files for [string.248.no](https://string.248.no), a string analyzer on the web.
+This is the project files for [string.248.no](https://string.248.no), a static string analyzer on the web.

 ![screenshot](docs/screenshot.png)